Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 ```
 > **Technical note:** we're faking a 2D array here by using the *.reshape(-1,1)* method.

-On to fitting the model with Sklearn
+On to fitting the model with Sklearn:
 ```
 from sklearn.linear_model import LinearRegression linear = LinearRegression()